grzeimann/Panacea/docs/joss/readiness.md

   - Status: DONE
   - Notes: GitHub Actions workflow (.github/workflows/python-tests.yml) runs Ruff lint (pinned 0.14.x) and the test suite under coverage.py on Python 3.11.
 Coverage XML is generated and uploaded as an artifact.
 A separate workflow checks external links with Lychee, and MkDocs deploys the brochure site to GitHub Pages on docs changes.

   - Canonical local commands: For exact, copy‑paste steps to create a clean environment and run lint/tests/coverage, see README.md sections “Reproducible dev environment and test commands” and “Run CI checks locally (pre‑commit + Makefile)”.
+For exact git stage/commit/push commands, see “Stage, commit, push (exact commands)” in docs/development/dev-quickstart.md.
 This readiness page summarizes and links only.

 ### What are “linting” and “coverage reporting”?
 - Linting: Automated checks that look for common mistakes, inconsistencies, and style issues in code (e.g., unused imports, undefined names, dead code, formatting).
 Linters catch problems early and keep the codebase readable and consistent.
 In this project we use ruff for fast linting.
 Typical local command: `ruff check .`.